 Many can eventually reach 5-7m in height if unpruned, although some are naturally more compact.
 The shrubs can be used in an informal woodland shrubbery or to create effective and substantial screens in the garden, contributing to the enduring structure of the design.
 Where a single specimen is employed however, a Camellia can often look better if it is trained as a small tree on a single trunk from the start.
 Lower branches can be removed and a more open canopy created by thinning of some of the upper branches once the plant has matured.
 Old Camellia can be rejuvenated to produce a similar effect, especially those encroaching on windows or pathways.
 Two such 'trees' can be trained on either side of a front gate to create a welcoming entrance, or a small group of them can provide a canopy for other shade-loving plants.
 Compact cultivars can be grown in tubs; and camellias can also be trained as standards for a formal effect.
 Some camellias are even suited to bonsai!

-Growing conditions and care: They flourish best in a free-draining, slightly acidic soil (pH 5.5-6) which is rich in humus.
+Growing conditions and care: They flourish best in a free-draining, slightly acidic soil (pH 5.5-6) that is rich in humus.
+They should be planted with the top of the potted plant's soil at the same level as the soil in the garden bed: deep planting may cause root rot.
 They like moisture in spring and summer but hate sodden soil, which can rot their roots, so they must have good drainage.
-They should be fertilised with a special camellia food in early spring and again in summer, and a water-soluble fertiliser is beneficial if applied every month or couple of months from early spring til early autumn.
-Alternatively, use a slow release fertiliser in early spring, which will provide enough food for six months.
+Give them a dose of a slow-release fertiliser in early spring, which will provide enough food for six months.
+Additionally, apply a water-soluble fertiliser every three months from early spring til early autumn.
+A mulch of aged cow manure applied in spring is also beneficial.
 They do need regular watering in their early years; once established they become fairly tough.
 They do like some extra moisture at flowering time, and blooming is most prolific in years where there has been plenty of rain.
 A shallow mulch of compost or cow manure applied in early spring will protect the roots from summer heat, as well as slowing evaporation of water from the soil and providing humus and some nutrients.
 Camellia have shallow fibrous roots which dislike disturbance, and they do not thrive if planted near aggressively greedy established trees such as Jacaranda, maples or Liquidambar.
 Pot-grown specimens should be given good quality potting mix suitable for acid-loving plants in a reasonably large pot, watered regularly and given the same fertilising regime as garden-grown ones.
+Don't overpot: pot the plant into a container only 5 cm larger each time you repot the camellia.

 Pests, diseases and propagation: There are few pests which attack Camellia.
-Scale insects can be controlled with white oil; other pests can usually be dealt with using Confidor.
+Scale insects can be controlled with white oil.
 If mites attack the shrubs, it may be a sign that they are planted in too much shade.
 In this case, try to prune the shrub to let a little more light into its centre.
 The main disease is a fungus which causes rootrot, but if the shrub is in a well-drained position and not over-watered, it should not succumb to this.
 To propagate a favourite cultivar, try taking a semi-hardwood cutting in December or January.
 Keep the cutting moist and in a shady place.

 Some cultivars have brilliant red flowers which blaze on winter days, the petals often enhanced by bunches of yellow stamens, and some of these red ones can stand sunnier positions than the paler-flowered types.
 The vigorous 'Grand Slam' (semi-double to anemone form with glowing deep red blooms), and 'Moshio' (synonym 'Flame', semi-double bright red flower) are examples.
 'Moshio' can be grown in tubs.